 Most business ideas will require at least some money in order to become a reality, and it’s up to you to decide how much money you want to spend.
 But, this is where most entrepreneurs get carried away, and spend more than they have.
 Taking out loans, getting buried in credit card debt, or spending all their savings at once is something you should avoid in most cases.
 You don’t need an office, fancy business cards, new computers or phones right away.
 Depending on what sort of business you are trying to start, you can do everything from your own home, basement, garage, or shed.

 For instance, content creation is a business you can get into without spending a single dollar.
 If you are a talented writer, translator, designer, developer, videographer, or an illustrator, there is plenty of work waiting for you online.
 You can choose to contact your clients directly or find them on outsourcing platforms like Upwork or Freelancer.
 The internet never sleeps, which means there is constant demand for high-quality content.
+What you can easily outsource, outsource.
+What you can cheaply borrow, borrow.
 You should take advantage of that and get in on the bandwagon, because it’s not going to stop any time soon.

 2. Do What You Know